Dunkirk: Corsair base

-The area remained much disputed between the Kingdom of Spain, the United Netherlands, the Kingdom of England and the Kingdom of France.
+The area remained much disputed between Spain, the Netherlands, England and France.
 At the beginning of the Eighty Years' War, Dunkirk was briefly in the hands of the Dutch rebels, from 1577.
 Spanish forces under Duke Alexander Farnese of Parma re-established Spanish rule in 1583 and it became a base for the notorious Dunkirkers.
 The Dunkirkers briefly lost their home port when the city was conquered by the French in 1646 but Spanish forces recaptured the city in 1652.
 In 1658, as a result of the long war between France and Spain, it was captured after a siege by Franco-English forces following the battle of the Dunes.
 The city along with Fort-Mardyck was awarded to England in the peace the following year as agreed in the Franco-English alliance against Spain.
 The English governors were Sir William Lockhart (1658–60), Sir Edward Harley (1660–61) and Lord Rutherford (1661–62).

 On 17 October 1662, Dunkirk was sold to France by Charles II of England for £320,000.
 The French government developed the town as a fortified port.
 The town's existing defences were adapted to create ten bastions.
 The port was expanded in the 1670s by the construction of a basin that could hold up to thirty warships with a double lock system to maintain water levels at low tide.
 The basin was linked to the sea by a channel dug through coastal sandbanks secured by two jetties.
 This work was completed by 1678.
 The jetties were defended a few years later by the construction of five forts, Château d'Espérance, Château Vert, Grand Risban, Château Gaillard, and Fort de Revers.
 An additional fort was built in 1701 called Fort Blanc.

 During the reign of Louis XIV, a large number of commerce raiders and pirates once again made their base at Dunkirk, the most famous of whom was Jean Bart.
 The main character (and possible real prisoner) in the famous novel Man in the Iron Mask by Alexandre Dumas was arrested at Dunkirk.
 The eighteenth-century Swedish privateers and pirates Lars Gathenhielm and his wife Ingela Hammar are known to have sold their gains in Dunkirk.

 As France and Great Britain became commercial and military rivals, the British grew concerned about Dunkirk being used as an invasion base to cross the English Channel.
 The jetties, their forts, and the port facilities were demolished in 1713 under the terms of the Treaty of Utrecht.
 The Treaty of Paris of 1763, which concluded the Seven Years' War, included a clause restricting French rights to fortify Dunkirk.
 This clause was overturned in the subsequent Treaty of Versailles of 1783.